clankur/nodejs-template/README.md

 # boilerplate node template
+A simple boilerplate template with not too many bells and whistles.
 ## Setting it up
 ### Clone the repo
 To start using the template just clone the repo using the following commands.
 ```